mvaled/phew/README.rst

    setup()

 It should be enough most of the time.
-Under the hood, we
+Under the hood, we integrate with Django App's to find Model Definition classes (in modules ``models.py`` and ``phewers.py``) and connect the signals `django.core.signals.request_started`:any: and `django.core.signals.request_finished`:any: to setup the proper environment.

+`phew.contrib.django.setup`:func: allows you to select the appropriate type of environment.